HaritJaiswal/Aproximating-3D-structures-by-triangles/README.txt

+Storing 3D structures as graphs by approximating them by triangles:
+Graphs were used to store the triangles and various queries were answered regarding connectivity, centroid of components, diameter and neighbours, efficiently.
+Hashing was also employed in adjacency lists so as to speed up the process of searching.

 ////////////////////////////////////////////////////////////////////////////////////////
 README for Assignemnt-6
 CustomArrayList is made to store vertices, edges, triangles as nodes of graph and triangle_edges, i.e., triangle which are adjacent(have common edge).